 I found out that tomato or chicken noodle soup alone are not very filling.
 After eating either of those I would become hungry very quickly.
 So I made myself potato soup.
 You can buy or make mashed potatoes then add chicken broth to it to make the mashed potatoes into a thick soup.
-If you want to know exactly how to make it, I have written out the recipe for my potato soup.
 This held me over for a longer amount of time.

 I found with the local anesthetic wisdom tooth removal I had a hard time opening my mouth.
 So even if I wasn't in pain or the wound was closed I wasn't going to be able to eat many solid foods as I couldn't open my mouth very wide for a couple of days.

 I was lucky that I had Kraft Macaroni and Cheese on hand, as I didn't think to buy it when I was at the grocery store.
 It was perfect for something to eat when I couldn't open my mouth too wide and couldn't eat solid foods.
 It requires very little chewing and it is very filling; I highly recommend it.

 Another good thing to pick up ahead of time is products for your pain management.
 You will want to have pain medicine on hand.
 The dentist also recommends a cold pack and then a hot compress for your face.